chenyaofo/OpenLM-Awesome/README.md

 [^5]: Direct access to the GLM model with 130B params is currently not possible due to THUDM's policies.
 However, interested individuals can apply to access the models by filling out a form, which can be found at [here](https://github.com/THUDM/GLM-130B).

-## High-performance Open Instruction Tuning Codebase
+## <a name="High-performance Open Instruction Tuning Codebase">High-performance Open Instruction Tuning Codebase</a>

  - [**DeepSpeed Chat**](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat): Easy, Fast and Affordable RLHF Training of ChatGPT-like Models at All Scales
- - [**ColossalChat**](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat) is the project to implement LLM with RLHF, powered by the Colossal-AI project.
+ - [**ColossalChat**](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat) is a project to implement LLM with RLHF, powered by the Colossal-AI project.
  - [**LMFlow**](https://github.com/OptimalScale/LMFlow): An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.